sitron/lst/README.md

        * a end date (like 2013-01-22)
        * optional: you can force some static data for Zebra: for example we have an external employee that does not log any hour in Zebra, but i know that i need to add 8 hours of work for each day.
 I can then use a date range '2013-01-21/2013-01/30 and '+8' as time to add 8 hours to all Zebra data retrieved.
  * some Jira specific settings:
        * the Jira project id, usually a 5 digits integer.
-Run `lst jira-config-helper my_story_id` to get the project id
+Run `lst jira-config-helper my_story_id` to get its project id
        * the sprint name: the FixVersion name as seen in Jira Query Builder.
-Run `lst jira-config-helper my_story_id` to get the sprint name
+Run `lst jira-config-helper my_story_id` to get its sprint name
        * optional, nice\_identifier: if you have "Nice to have" stories in your sprint, you can specify how to recognize them (we use '(NICE)' in the story title)
        * optional, closed_status: the status to consider as 'closed'.
 During the sprint the stories are usually not closed, but set as "For PO Review".
 Use this string to keep your burnup chart up-to-date
        * optional, closed\_status\_codes: a list of status ids to consider as closed.
 By default it uses 6 (closed) and 10008 (For PO Review)